kailash-manasarovar/statement/docs/timeline/2023/february.md

 - However, whenever I'm in class with him my whole body vibrates.
 - I have never felt like this before in my life and I reiterate that in many written messages to people while I had no idea what was going on.
-- He starts to take interest in me at one class and ask me questions about my life and asks me if I'm free on Mondays.
+- He starts to take interest in me at one class and ask me questions about my life, and he asks me if I'm free on Mondays.
 - I have a severe PTSD reaction - due to child sexual abuse I believe - where I become scared and I'm not able to talk to him without being rude.
 - Back at home I'm upset about this because this reaction has caused me problems all my life.
 - The irony is the reaction was genuine alarm bells.